19hours/sg-statutes/Acts/Chemical Weapons (Prohibition) Act.md

 within such reasonable period and in such manner as is specified in the notice.

+[49/2007 wef 14/12/2007]

-(3) The Director may, by written notice given to a person, require the person to give to the Director particular documents, or documents of a particular kind, specified in the notice, within such reasonable period as is specified in the notice.
+(3) The Director-General may, by written notice given to a person, require the person to give to the Director-General particular documents, or documents of a particular kind, specified in the notice, within such reasonable period as is specified in the notice.

 (4) Any person who, intentionally or recklessly refuses or fails, without reasonable cause, to comply with a notice under this section to the extent that the person is capable of complying with it shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $6,000 or to imprisonment for a term not exceeding 6 months or to both.

-(5) The power of the Director under this section to require a person to give information or documents to the Director is in addition to any obligation to give information or documents that the person may have under section 12.
+(5) The power of the Director-General under this section to require a person to give information or documents to the Director-General is in addition to any obligation to give information or documents that the person may have under section 12.

+[49/2007 wef 14/12/2007]

 ### False or misleading statements and documents